ibmsoe/bigtop_cluster/benchmark/README.md

 This guide provides instructions to execute the **Spark-Bench Logistic Regression** and **Databricks TPC-DS** benchmarks.

-### Prerequisites

-1. On each node, copy the `spark-bench` / `tpcds-kit` / `spark-sql-perf` directories into this package's `benchmark/deps` directory.

-  **Note:** These directories are currently externally provided.

-2. On each node, run the `./tune.sh` script to set the appropriate CPU performance and SMT modes.

-3. On the master node, modify the `bench-env.sh` script according to your environment.

-  **Note:** The required environment variables are `SPARK_MASTER` and `CLUSTER_NODES`.

-Note:  For consistency of benchmark results, these scripts include a step to clear the operating system caches by writing to the /proc/sys/vm/drop_caches file on all nodes.
-The scripts will `ssh` to each node specified in `CLUSTER_NODES` to complete this step.

 ### Assumptions

 This guide assumes that you have completed the setup and configuration of a 1+4 cluster of Habanero (S812LC) POWER Servers (1 master node, 4 slave or data nodes) with the following resources available on each cluster node: